-- Sometimes, natural language double negation means logical single negation - The English expression and sometimes suggests a temporal ordering; the FOL expression ∧ never does. - The English expressions but, however, yet, nonetheless, and moreover are all stylistic variants of and. - Natural language disjunction can mean invlusive-or (\lor) or exclusive-or: $A \ xor \ B \Leftrightarrow (A \lor B) \land (\neg A \lor \neg B)$
+- Sometimes, natural language double negation means logical single negation - The English expression and sometimes suggests a temporal ordering; the FOL expression ∧ never does. - The English expressions but, however, yet, nonetheless, and moreover are all stylistic variants of and. - Natural language disjunction can mean invlusive-or (\vee) or exclusive-or.
+A xor $B \Leftrightarrow (A \vee B) \wedge (\neg A \vee \neg B)$